jobanputrah/quizapp/README.md

 # Quiz App
-Simple quiz app in React and AWS DynamoDB
+Simple quiz app in React/Redux and AWS DynamoDB

 [See it in action](https://jobanputrah.github.io/quizapp) (example quiz code `3gbxmi6tqo`)